WebDevBooster/Dvorak-Booster-Keyboard-Layout/README.md

 The Dvorak-Booster layout also makes it easy to type in the [dozenal (base 12) system](https://en.wikipedia.org/wiki/Duodecimal) and the general layout of numbers is optimized according to their [frequency distribution](https://en.wikipedia.org/wiki/Benford%27s_law) (unlike standard Dvorak and Programmer Dvorak).
 In other words, the most frequently typed numbers are the easiest to reach on the numbers row.

+### One keyboard layout for 40+ languages!

-And if you occasionally need to type in other languages beside English, you'll love the fact that Dvorak-Booster makes it possible to type in any Latin-alphabet-based (European) language *without switching the keyboard layout*.
+If you occasionally need to type in other languages beside English, you'll love the fact that Dvorak-Booster makes it possible to type in any Latin-alphabet-based language ***without switching the keyboard layout***.
 Although Dvorak-Booster is not optimized for typing in those other languages primarily.
 So, this is just an additional bonus feature.

+Here's a partial list of languages (aside from English) you can type in with the Dvorak-Booster layout:

+- Afrikaans
+- Albanian
+- Bahasa Indonesia
+- Bahasa Malaysia
+- Breton
+- Catalan
+- Croatian
+- Czech
+- Danish
+- Dutch
+- Estonian
+- Faroese
+- Finnish
+- French
+- Galician
+- German
+- Hungarian
+- Icelandic
+- Irish
+- Italian
+- Latvian
+- Lithuanian
+- Maltese
+- Norwegian
+- Occitan
+- Papiamento
+- Polish
+- Portuguese
+- Romanian
+- Scottish Gaelic
+- Slovak
+- Slovene
+- Spanish (Castilian)
+- Swahili
+- Swedish
+- Tagalog/Filipino
+- Turkish
+- Vietnamese
+- Welsh

+### All arrow keys easy to access

 Another great feature of Dvorak-Booster:
 ALL of the arrow keys (left, right, up, down) as well as the delete key as well as the **escape** key are easily reachable from the "home" i.e. default resting position!

 So, if you want to be a command line or `vim` magician, Dvorak-Booster layout will be your trusty magic wand!
 For example, typing the `!$` combination (to recall the last argument of the previous command in bash) is basically just one fluid and pleasant motion on the Dvorak-Booster layout!
 Very much like waving a magic wand.